-Receiving rebates and credits as determined by the Board.6.

 ARTICLE VI: MEETINGS

-SECTION I: The annual meeting of the Association shall be held each January at a time and place designated by the Board.
+SECTION I: The annual meeting of the Association shall be held by March 31 at a time and place designated by the Board.

-SECTION II: Notice of the annual meeting shall be mailed to Gardens property owners thirty
+SECTION II: Notice of the annual meeting shall be provided to Gardens property owners thirty

 (30) days prior to the date of said meeting.

 SECTION III: Special meetings of the membership may be called by the Board.
 No other business but that specified in the notice may be transacted without the unanimous consent of all present at said meeting.
-Notice of such special meetings shall be mailed to Association members at least seven (7) days prior to said meeting.
+Notice of such special meetings shall be provided to Association members of record, at least seven (7) days prior to said meeting.

 SECTION IV: The presence of twenty (20) Association members at the annual meeting or special meeting shall constitute a quorum to conduct and vote on Association business.
 If at any meeting there shall be less than a quorum, a majority of those present may adjourn the meeting for a period of time not more than two

 (2) weeks from the date originally scheduled.
-The Corresponding Secretary shall send notices to all members who were not present at the meeting originally called.
+The Corresponding Secretary shall send notices to all members of record, who were not present at the meeting originally called.

 SECTION V: Association members shall be afforded a proxy vote at all membership meetings.
-A newsletter reviewing the voting agenda and containing said proxy form shall be mailed to Association members thirty (30) days prior to the annual meeting.
+A newsletter reviewing the voting agenda and containing said proxy form shall be provided to Association members thirty (30) days prior to the annual meeting.
 Proxies must be received prior to the membership meeting.

 SECTION VI: Board meetings shall be held monthly to discuss and conduct business on behalf of the Gardens.
-Association members are encouraged are encouraged toattend.
+Association members are encouraged may attend.
 Extra meetings may be called as needed by the President.
 Five Officers and/or Directors shall constitute a quorum.

-SECTION VII: Attendance at Board meetings may be in person or via electronic means to ensure inclusivity
+SECTION VII: Attendance at Board meetings may be in person or via electronic means to ensure inclusivity.

 SECTION VIII: Any Officer or Director who misses three (3) consecutive meetings may be asked to voluntarily resign from the Board by a majority vote of the Board.
-Any Officer or Director who misses four (4) consecutive meetings may be removed from the Board by a unanimous vote of the Board.IXExecutive Session of the Board, shall consist of only Board Members, for which minutes will be provided.
+Any Officer or Director who misses four (4) consecutive meetings may be removed from the Board by a unanimous vote of the Board.

+Section IX: Executive Session of the Board, shall consist of only Board Members, for which minutes will be provided.

 Section X: For any issue requiring immediate attention between Board meetings, the Board may conduct business via electronic means.
 Minutes will be provided.